Youth & Education

 Laura is also one half of fantastical musical duo Trundle and Sewell – we think they’re pretty awesome!

 Ellie trained at the Arts University Bournemouth, graduating in 2014 with a BA (Hons) in Acting.
 Since then she has embarked on an 11-month educational theatre tour in Germany with White Horse Theatre; a tour of Tess of the d’Urbervilles with SISATA Open Air Theatre; and honed in on her ability to find the funniest cat/dog videos.

-Following the completion of her role as the 2016/2017 Youth Theatre Apprentice (where she became a master of glue-gunning props) Ellie is delighted to have joined the department as a Youth Theatre Leader – currently running Open Stage classes alongside Laura, and managing the ever busy and Education projects.
+Following the completion of her role as the 2016/2017 Youth Theatre Apprentice (where she became a master of glue-gunning props) Ellie is delighted to have joined the team as a Youth Theatre and Education Officer – managing the ever busy Education department and running our Act 3 Production Group.
 She very much looks forward to directing, devising, workshopping and creating with such a diverse and talented youth theatre (staff included…)

 Ally joined the Yvonne Arnaud Youth Theatre back in 2000, he liked it so much that he decided to stay for 10 years and almost 20 shows!
 He then went on to train at East 15 Acting School, where rolling around the floor as a leaf and being a gorilla for 6 weeks (not at the same time!) were particular highlights.